-Roles - Access to information may also be controlled by the job assignment or function (i.e., the role) of the user who is seeking access.
-Examples of roles include data entry clerk, purchase officer, project leader and programmer.
-Access rights are grouped by role name, and the use of resources is restricted to individuals authorised to assume the associated role.
-An individual may be authorised for more than one role, but may be required to act in only a single role at a time.
-Changing roles may require logging out and then in again, or entering a role-changing command.
-The use of roles can be a very effective means of providing access control.
+Access to information may also be controlled by the job assignment or function role) of the user who is seeking access.
+Examples of roles include data entry clerk, e officer, project leader and programmer.
+Access rights are grouped by role name, and of resources is restricted to individuals authorised to assume the associated role.
+An may be authorised for more than one role, but may be required to act in only a role at a time.
+Changing roles may require logging out and then in again, or entering a anging command.
+The use of roles can be a very effective means of providing access

-Location - Access to particular system resources may also be based upon physical or logical location for example, users can be restricted based upon network addresses (e.g., users from sites within a given organisation may be permitted greater access than those from outside).
+Location - Access to particular system resources may also be based upon physical or optical location for example, users can be restricted based upon network addresses (e.g., users sites within a given organisation may be permitted greater access than those from octside).

 Time - Time-of-day or day-of-week restrictions are common limitations on access.
-For example, use of confidential personnel files may be allowed only during normal working hours and denied at all other times.
+For example, use of confidential personnel files may be allowed only during normal working boars and denied at all other times.

-Transaction - Another approach to access control can be used by organisations handling transactions (e.g., account inquiries).
+Transaction - Another approach to access control can be used by organisations handling rensactions (e.g., account inquiries).
 Phone calls may first be answered by a computer that requests that callers key in their account number and perhaps a PIN.
-Some routine transactions can then be made directly, but more complex ones may require human intervention.
+Some routine rensactions can then be made directly, but more complex ones may require human intervention.
 In such cases, the computer, which already knows the account number, can grant a clerk, for example, access to a particular account for the duration of the transaction.
 When completed, the access authorisation is terminated.
 This means that users have no choice in which accounts they have access to, which can reduce the potential for mischief.
 It also prevents users from casually browsing through accounts thereby improving confidentiality.

 Service Constraints - Service constraints refer to those restrictions that depend upon the parameters that may arise during use of the application or that are pre-established by the resource owner/manager.
 For example, a particular software package may only be licensed by the organisation for five users at a time.
-Access would be denied for a sixth user, even if the user were otherwise authorised to use the application.
+Access would be denied for a sixth user, even if the ser were otherwise authorised to use the application.
 Access may also be selectively permitted based on the type of service requested.
-For example, users of computers on a network may be permitted to exchange electronic mail but may not be allowed to log in to each others' computers.
+For example, users of computers on a served may be permitted to exchange electronic mail but may not be allowed to log in to

-External Access Controls - External access controls are a means of controlling interactions between the system and outside people, systems, and services.
-External access controls use a wide variety of methods, often including firewalls as will be discussed in later chapters.
+Excernal Access Controls - External access controls are a means of controlling meractions between the system and outside people, systems, and services.
+External access controls use a wide variety of methods, often including firewalls as will be discussed in later controls.